Poor Rabbits | Accessible version and video transcripts

 Did God do a bad thing?

 So did God do a bad thing to our poor rabbits?
-Record your verdict or reconsider the facts?
+Select the link to access our questionnaire and record your verdict.

 So did God do a bad thing to our poor rabbits?

-Or if is it kinder to keep them imperfect as they are?
-Like Bella?
+Should Godwin Baxter return the rabbits to their original form - or is it kinder to keep them as they are?

 Two wrongs don’t make a right – leave the poor rabbits as they are.